cs1302uga/cs1302-tutorials/emacs/emacs.md

 export EDITOR=emacs
 ```

-The changes won't take effect until either your next login or until run the
+The changes won't take effect until either your next login or until you run the
 `source` command on `~/.bash_profile`.

 ## Customize Emacs

+Emacs can be heavily customized.
+If you look up or are provided with custom
+Emacs configurations, the usual place to put them is in your `~/.emacs` file.
+You can create it if it does not exist.

 <hr/>